 Large-Scale Print Fabric Shelf Backing

 Using large-scale printed fabrics, you can create extra dimension and a focal point with an old bookshelf.
 The large-scale prints create a feeling of space in an otherwise dull shelf system.
 The method is quite easy.
-Simply follow the steps for decoupage fabric backing that I’ll share at the end of this article.
+Follow the steps for decoupage fabric backing that I’ll share at the end of this article.

 With a large-scale pattern, the backing will become central and more easily seen.
-Match the paint and print by using the same colors in accessories and book covers.
+Match the paint and print using the same colors in accessories and book covers.

 Top Tip: Stack magazines in matching baskets or fabric tubs to ensure a more uniform look and provide neatness.
-By avoiding a leaning stack (aka Tower of Pisa), you can have a neater and cleaner bookshelf where the backing fabric really shines.
+By avoiding a leaning stack (aka Tower of Pisa), you can have a neater and cleaner bookshelf where the backing fabric shines.

 Large-Scale Landscape Print Fabric Shelf Backing